mylette/vim-gym/README.rst

 Why You Should Consider Switching to Electronic Notebooks
 =========================================================

-As a PhD student I came to realized that the amount of paper usage in academia is quite high.
+As a PhD student I came to realize that the amount of paper usage in academia is quite high.
 Partly due to nature of work which revolves around reading and writing articles and partly due to the habits that researchers develop until they reach graduate studies where most of